Benjamin Rosenthal

-Benjamin Stanley Rosenthal (June 8, 1923 – January 4, 1983) was an American Democratic Party politician from New York who represented the northern portion of Queens during twelve Congressional terms, from 1962 until his death.
-Upon his death at age 59, he was the third-most senior Representative in the New York delegation.
+Benjamin Stanley Rosenthal (June 8, 1923 – January 4, 1983) was an American Democratic Party politician from New York who represented the northern portion of Queens during twelve congressional terms, from 1962 until his death.
+Upon his death at age 59, he was the third-most senior representative in the New York delegation.

 Biography

 Born in New York City, Rosenthal attended public schools (including Stuyvesant High School), Long Island University and the City College of New York.

+Military service and higher education

 He served in the United States Army from 1943 to 1946.
 Thereafter, he received his LL.B. from Brooklyn Law School in 1949 and an LL.M. from New York University in 1952.
 He was admitted to the New York bar in 1949 and commenced practice in New York City.

+Congress

 Rosenthal was elected as a Democrat to the Eighty-seventh United States Congress, filling the vacancy caused by the resignation of Representative Lester Holtzman.
 Taking office on February 20, 1962, he was re-elected that fall, and then again to ten succeeding Congresses.